 Gold Nova is where you’ll find the largest proportion of the CS:GO playerbase.
 The skill level among these players varies depending on the rank.
 Those towards the higher end of the scale are more likely to have better knowledge of managing the economy in-game, each gun’s spray patterns, and smokes.

 Master Guardian players are typically more advanced.
 These players spend time in custom servers learning new ways to use utility and retake sites.
-If you’re aiming to reach Master Guardian, be prepared to stick in some extra hours.
+If you’re aiming to reach Master Guardian or above, be prepared to stick in some extra hours.

 What are smurfs in CS:GO?